cp-algorithms/cp-algorithms/src/string/suffix-automaton.md

 }
 ```

-While this is also $O(length(S))$, it requires no extra space besides (what's used for the suffix automaton construction) and no recursive calls, consequently running faster in practice.
+While this is also $O(length(S))$, it requires no extra space and no recursive calls, consequently running faster in practice.

 ### Total length of all different substrings